saildot4k/Crystal-Chip-R34-v3/readme.txt

 You MUST boot the upgrade in Recovery Mode (Press Reset 3x) when an older version of BootManager is installed on your system!
 Failure to do so may result in a black screen!
 Otherwise try to press reset 6x and boot the CD.

 CC.1.2 and CC 2.0 can be upgraded to a 4MB DataFlash (AT45DB321D) without any source code changes.
-8MB DataFlash (AT45DB642D) needs support for 1056Byte Pages.
+8MB DataFlash (AT45DB642D) needs support for 1056Byte Pages (hopefully incoming.
+Have testing to do.)

 Release History:

-Release 34 V3 BETA by R3Z3N Dec 7 2024
+Release 34 V3 by R3Z3N Dec 7 2024
     Fixes/Changes
-        - Updated makeit_nocd.bat to build FW for CC1.X to actually run BM from mc0,mc1,usb. mc0/mc1 works as needed
+        - Updated makeit_nocd.bat to build FW for CC1.X to actually run BM from mc0,mc1,usb,HDD. mc0/mc1 works as needed.
+          USB/HDD currently broken to run BM from, but otherwise useable to run/install from.
 	- Updated bminit.pbat to load IRX drivers from where BM is running from, otherwise with DEV1/2 would not see/run apps from mc0/1/USB/HDD.
 	- Updated source OSDPAY.S to load USBHDFSD.IRX instead of the outdated